Biden, China's Xi expected to meet virtually on Monday -sources | Politics

 Biden, China's Xi expected to meet virtually on Monday -sources

-The White House said Sullivan raised concerns about Chinese actions in the South China Sea, as well as human rights and Beijing's stances on Hong Kong, Xinjiang and Taiwan.
-A senior administration official said there was nothing to announce yet.
+U.S. President Joe Biden and Chinese leader Xi Jinping are expected to hold a virtual summit on Monday, sources said, amid tensions over trade, human rights and military activities.

-U.S. President Joe Biden and Chinese leader Xi Jinping are expected to hold a virtual summit on Monday, sources told Reuters on Thursday, amid tensions over trade, human rights and military activities.
+U.S. President Joe Biden and Chinese leader Xi Jinping are expected to hold a virtual summit on Monday, sources said, amid tensions over trade, human rights and military activities.
 Washington and Beijing have been sparring on issues from the origins of the COVID-19 pandemic to China's expanding nuclear arsenal.
 U.S. officials believe direct engagement with Xi is the best way to prevent the relationship between the world’s two biggest economies from spiraling toward conflict.

+The White House declined to comment on Thursday, and Chinese officials had no immediate comment.
+Separately, Biden is expected to address the Asia Pacific Economic Conference leaders' summit in an online appearance on Friday morning.

 A senior administration official said there was nothing to announce yet.
 "We have an agreement in principle to have a virtual bilateral meeting before the end of the year.
 Working-level discussions are under way to confirm details," the official said.
 The White House has characterized the upcoming meeting as part of ongoing U.S. efforts to "responsibly manage" competition between the two countries.